cpina/github-action-push-to-another-repository/README.md

 git@github.com: Permission denied (publickey).
 ```

-The public key for this private key is not available on GitHub.
+the public key for this private key is not available on GitHub.

-#### Verify that the key is in the right repository
+#### Verify that the key is in the correct repository

 ```
 $ ssh-keygen -lf .ssh/id_push-to-another-repository-output_ed25519
 ```
-The output will be like:
+The output will be something like:
 ```
 256 SHA256:SOME_STRING_OF_CHARACTERS carles@pina.cat (ED25519)
 ```

 This should match what you see in the deploy key of the destination repository.
-If it does not match the deploy key is not properly set (you used different public/private key, etc.).
+If it does not match, the deploy key is not properly set (perhaps different public/private keys were used, for example).

 ##### Permission of the key